EdDataScienceEES/tutorial-jackegriffin/index.md

   pluck("data", 1)
 ```

-At this point, rightly so, you may be asking why would you ever want to nest your data frame?
+At this point, you might be wondering why you would ever want to nest your data frame in the first place.
+The answer lies in the increased flexibility it provides.
+When your data is nested, you can apply `dplyr` manipulations to each subset of data within the list, which is useful for more complex tasks.

-Until you realise that you now have the power to use dplyr manipulations on more complex objects that can be stored in a list.
-However, since actions such as `mutate()` are applied directly to the entire column (which is usually a vector, which is fine), we run into issues when we try to manipulate a list.
-For instance, since columns are usually vectors, normal vectorized functions work just fine on them.
+However, there’s a challenge.
+Functions like `mutate()` in dplyr work directly on entire columns (which are typically vectors).
+But when you try to apply these functions to a list column—like those created when you nest your data—you run into issues.
+While vectorized functions work smoothly with columns that are vectors, they don’t behave the same way when applied to list columns, which require a different approach.
 ```
 tibble(vec_col = 1:10) %>%
   mutate(vec_sum = sum(vec_col))